Fabio-IIT/RoadTest-GridEye/README.md

     ./RoadTest-GridEye/RPi/

 in the directory config there is the grideye.cfg configuration file for the application.
-Edit the setting in the file according to your need, then start the application by issuing the command:
+Edit the settings in the file according to your needs, then start the application by issuing the command:

     python ./server.py